aka5h4u/unitedwaygt/README.md

 <div>

 <h2>
 Supporting Local Communities
 </h2>

 <p>

 We partner with community organizations to improve access to education, healthcare, food security, and social services.
-Every initiative is designed to create lasting impact and stronger neighbourhoods.

 </p>